nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Level 2 - Heal All / Heal All / Brace
     - Level 1 - TurnRed / Strengthen / EagleEye / WeakMinded / WeakMinded / Genius
     - **Cancel then press Triangle Sort by Innate**
-    - Level 2 - IceBlast after Brace (This is for both Dario and Tyrano Safety)
+    - Level 2 - IceBlast after Brace (If you're Nightbox, or scared for your Life)
     - Level 3 - IceBlast (If you're scared for your Life, entirely optional)
     - Level 4 to Level 6 (Add Level 3 too if Marcy is below 20 Magic) - IceBlast (Fill all Slots, start from 6 to 4)
     - Level 7 - FrogPrince